 Red arrow pointing downwards

-2. FIX THE LATCH
+STEP 2.
+FIX THE DOOR LATCH

-• Into the hole that you’ve just drilled, insert the latch and make sure it is level, then mark around its position.
+• Into the hole that you’ve just drilled, insert the door latch and make sure it is level, then mark around its position.

 • Using a chisel, make a series of small cuts along the edges of your pencil outline, then remove the rest of the recess carefully with the chisel.